 I love treating my pups to homemade dog treats and they love getting them!
-And, what could be better than homemade treats that also freshen their breath?!
-I love my pups and their sloppy kisses but sometimes they really do need a breath freshener 🙂 That’s where these Homemade Fresh Breath Pup Treats come in!
+And, what could be better than homemade treats that also freshen their bad breath?!
+I love my pups and their sloppy kisses but sometimes they really do need a breath freshener for their stinky breath 🙂 That’s where these Homemade Fresh Breath Pup Treats come in!

-If you want to try another “fresh breath” treat recipe, be sure and check out our tasty Chicken & Parsley Fresh Breath Dog Treat Recipe!
+If you want to try another breath freshener recipe to help your pooch’s stinky dog breath, be sure and check out our tasty Chicken & Parsley Fresh Breath Dog Treat Recipe!

 If you absolutely love cooking up tasty treats to spoil your pup with, make sure you take a look at all our easy and tasty pet treat recipes!